 Today’s guest post is by Anastasia “Tasha” Binkowski.
 Tasha is a Librarian-in-Residence working in the Rare Book & Special Collections and Manuscript Divisions.

 The Early American Paper Money Collection, newly rehoused in Rare Book and Special Collections at the Library of Congress, probably isn’t like any money you’ve ever seen before.
 These bills are roughly the size of a playing card, include fractional denominations like 1/6th of a dollar, and they aren’t green.
-Of course, it isn’t easy being green, but it is easy to explore the collection using its finding aid here: //hdl.loc.gov/loc.rbc/eadrbc.rb019001
+Of course, it isn’t easy being green, but it is easy to explore the collection using its finding aid here: http://hdl.loc.gov/loc.rbc/eadrbc.rb019001

 The earliest paper money authorized by a government in the Western world was issued here in America, in the Massachusetts Bay Colony, in 1690.
 The earliest bill in The Early American Paper Money Collection was printed in 1746 for the Delaware colony by a name that may be familiar: Benjamin Franklin.
 Except for this early bill, the paper money printed by Franklin in the Library’s collection is also attributed to his business partner David Hall.
 When Franklin eventually left the business to go abroad, Hall continued printing money with William Sellers.
 Franklin, Hall, and Sellers printed paper money out of the same shop for Pennsylvania, Delaware, Maryland, and New Jersey, as well as the Continental Congress.
 If you look at the back of many bills in the collection you will see “Philadelphia: Printed by Hall and Sellers.”
 Near those names you’ll also see a detailed image of a leaf.
 This leaf isn’t just a design element, it’s an anti-counterfeiting tactic invented by Benjamin Franklin.